Last updated: February 20th, 2024

 - Start with a default setup provided by iRacing or use a setup from a trusted community source as your baseline.

-- Understand the default setup parameters, such as tire pressures, camber, toe, spring rates, and anti-roll bar stiffness.
+- Understand the default setup parameters, such as tyre pressures, camber, toe, spring rates, and anti-roll bar stiffness.

 Step 2: Prioritize Learning the Track